What mephedrone addiction looks like in real life

 Strong declarations during the crash, followed by another return to the same loop.

-Warning signs: when the situation is no longer “just a bad night”
+Warning signs: when this is no longer “just a bad night”

 Some signs should move the family from persuasion to safety thinking.
 When the person is not sleeping, becomes paranoid, hallucinates or loses control, the issue is no longer a normal family argument.